 Your Account:

-January in Paris & Amsterdam: Youth & Society and Positive Psychology
+January in Nice & Paris: Positive Psychology

 This course will emphasize the study of Positive Psychology around four distinct areas as they relate to well-being: resilience, cultural identity, spirituality, and community engagement.
-In order to emphasize the four pillars of the course, students will participate in activities and tours that connect them to the people of France and the Netherlands through their unique cultures with food tastings, walking tours, and cultural site visits.
+In order to emphasize the four pillars of the course, students will participate in activities and tours that connect them to the people of France through their unique cultures with food tastings, walking tours, and cultural site visits.

 Positive Psychology students will: